 - Go to the provider’s site and follow the steps to apply.

-- Enter your mobile phone number and select Join waiting list again.
+- Enter your mobile phone number and submit it.

-- Enter the verification code sent via text message to your mobile and select Validate.
+- Enter the verification code sent via text message to your mobile phone and select Validate.

-To be eligible for a Wingocard, you need to be at least 18 years of age to sign up for an account, but your child only needs to be at least 13 to use the card and participate in Wingocard‘s referral program.
+You need to be at least 18 years of age to sign up for a Wingocard account, but your child only needs to be 13 to use the card and participate in Wingocard‘s referral program.

 What you’ll like about Wingocard

 Like most debit cards for kids, Wingocard gives you the option to assign chores and pay your teen for completing them.
 Plus, it lets you automatically deposit allowance into your kid’s account or send one-time transfers when your child requests additional funds.
 Wingocard also offers these benefits:

 - Fewer fees.
 There’s no monthly, card-purchase or per-transaction fees with Wingocard, but the company may charge a subscription fee for new features added in the future.